George Bello

-George Oluwaseun Bello (born January 22, 2002) is an American professional soccer player who plays as a left-back for 2.
-Bundesliga club Arminia Bielefeld and the United States national team.
+George Oluwaseun Bello (born January 22, 2002) is a professional soccer player who plays as a left-back for Austrian Bundesliga club LASK.
+Born in Nigeria, he has played for the United States national team.

 Early years

 Born in Abuja, Nigeria, Bello moved with his family to Douglasville, Georgia, when he was a year old.
 During his early career, he played for Southern Soccer Academy, a youth soccer club affiliated with English club Chelsea, and the Alpharetta Ambush, where he played for five years.
 While playing at Alpharetta Ambush, he played with future Atlanta United academy teammate Zyen Jones.

 After spending five years with the Alpharetta Ambush, Bello moved to the academy side at Atlanta United FC, a new expansion club for Major League Soccer.
 His former coach, Tony Annan, now at Atlanta United as their academy director, was the one to reach out to Bello to join his side.

 In 2017, a couple of months after signing a professional contract with Atlanta United FC, Bello helped Atlanta United's under-16 side win the U.S. Soccer Development Academy U16 Championship.
 His performance during the season saw him named 2016–17 East Conference U15/16 Player of the Year and also included in the East Conference U15/16 Best XI.